Legacyfgs/OBSIP/README.md

 https://github.com/Legacyfgs/OBSIP/assets/84978510/9a3ebfed-9051-49b4-8855-41f7e970070f

-3 - PROJECT - Idea: Random Password Generator
+**3 - PROJECT: Random Password Generator**

 Description:

-For Beginners: Create a command-line password generator in Python that generates random passwords based on user-defined criteria, such as length and character types (letters, numbers, symbols).
-Allow users to specify password length and character set preferences.

-For Advanced: Develop an advanced password generator with a graphical user interface (GUI) using Tkinter or PyQt.
+Develop an advanced password generator with a graphical user interface (GUI) using Tkinter or PyQt.
 Enhance it by including options for password complexity, adherence to security rules, and clipboard integration for easy copying.

 Key Concepts and Challenges:
 Randomization: Learn how to generate random characters and strings.